 Expert Opinion

-Alexa and Google Assistant have been going at their digital jugulars for what seems like years now.
-With both assistants still developing their fledgling abilities to more fluid and all-encompassing ones in the technology world, it remains to be seen how effectively they evolve.
+Alexa and Google Assistant have been at their digital jugulars for years.
+With both assistants still developing their fledgling abilities to more fluid and all-encompassing ones in the technology world, how effectively they evolve remains to be seen.

-With both parent companies, Amazon and Google respectively, keen to ensure unhindered user experience, it is but obvious that experts will go a long way in helping consumers decide which platform to stick with.
+With both parent companies, Amazon and Google, keen to ensure an unhindered user experience, it is obvious that experts will help consumers decide which platform to stick with.

 Here are some expert opinions on both Voice Assistants -